Hyla96/hugo-website/content/en/home/index.md

 ---
-title: "Hi, I'm Introduction"
+title: "Get a rubber duck"
 headless: true
 ---

-I'm a theme for Hugo.
+And stop breaking instead of building